npsables/thesis_proposal/README.md

 ## About us

-- This is a thesis proposal for Developing an hierarchical deterministic wallet on Ed25519
+- This is a thesis proposal for Developing a hierarchical deterministic wallet on Ed25519
 - Academic year: K17 (2017 - 2022)